 Symphony No. 1: Beethoven announces himself, Beethoven Symphony films, Worldwide

-In the first film of our Beethoven Symphony series, John Eliot Gardiner and the ORR explore the Symphony No. 1 in C Major, first performed in 1800 in Vienna.
+In the first film of our Beethoven Symphonies series, John Eliot Gardiner and the ORR explore the Symphony No. 1 in C Major, first performed in 1800 in Vienna.
 With its flashes of Haydnesque wit, this work betrays the influence of earlier composers, but a wildly energetic third movement points towards a groundbreaking vigour which is unmistakably Beethoven’s.

 Directed and edited by Richard Wilson.
 Produced by Bill Lloyd & Richard Wilson.
 Director of Photography, Benjamin Ealovega.

 About the series

 In May, the Orchestre Révolutionnaire et Romantique and John Eliot Gardiner should have been performing Beethoven’s complete symphonies at the Barbican Hall in London.
 This cycle was part of an international tour celebrating both Beethoven’s 250th anniversary and the 30th birthday of the ORR.
 We were lucky enough to be able to complete three cycles – in Barcelona, New York and Chicago – before the pandemic put a stop to all concerts.
 To give you a flavour of this monumental project, we will be releasing a nine-part series of films where John Eliot Gardiner will give his thoughts on Beethoven’s musical mind, and the orchestra will be seen rehearsing the symphonies.